ccj5351/ccj5351.github.io/index.md

 ## News
-- 2020/10/02: Two papers (1 on domain-invariant stereo, 1 on content-adatptive filtering for stereo) have been accepted to 3DV 2020 (~~Fukuoka, Japan~~, changed to complete online)!
+- 2020/10/02: Two papers (1 on domain-invariant stereo, 1 on content-adaptive filtering for stereo) have been accepted to 3DV 2020 (~~Fukuoka, Japan~~, changed to complete online)!
 - 2020/08/31-2020/12/23: Part-time intern at Futurewei, in Seattle, WA, and supervised by Dr. [Guo-Jun Qi](http://www.cs.ucf.edu/~gqi/).
 - 2020/05/26-2020/08/14: My second (summer) intern, which is at Futurewei, in Seattle, WA, and supervised by Dr. [Guo-Jun Qi](http://www.cs.ucf.edu/~gqi/).
 - ~~2019/11/15 : Two papers submitted to CVPR 2020, fingers crossed!~~